What Is Azure DevOps: Everything You Need to Know

 Azure Repos

 Azure Repos is a set of version controls you can use to manage your code more efficiently.
-Version control is the practice of tracking changes to your software code, so you can see exactly how and when your code changed over time.
+Version control is the practice of tracking changes to your software code so you can see exactly how and when your code changes over time.

 This helps you coordinate more effectively with other developers.
 It also saves your work, providing immense value and safeguarding valuable work should any type of data loss occur.